flaviojosefo/OpenGL-Cuda-Mandelbrot/README.md

 It was very amusing to learn all this in class, and then apply it to a *real-world* application and see the results for myself.

 Not only that, but this project also allowed me to learn more about `OpenGL`.
-I knew about it, but just has never used it.
-And now that I have, even though my contact was limited, I feel ready to do something else with the amassed knowledge.
+I knew about it, but just had never used it.
+And now that I have, even though my contact was limited, I feel ready to do something else with this new amassed knowledge.

 The interoperability between `CUDA` and `OpenGL` was yet another test to my abilities.
-I didn't know if it could be done, but the more I searched on the topic, the more I understood that it could, in fact, be accomplished and it wasn't too different from what I had done thus far (on the previous project).
+I didn't know if it could be done, but the more I searched on the topic, the more I understood that it could, in fact, be accomplished, and it wasn't too different from what I had done thus far (on the previous project).

 Overall, I enjoyed all of the semester's projects.
 I learned a lot from all of them, and can't wait to expand and take